jincyjos22/Diabetes-Progression-Prediction-ANN/README.md

 * Cross-validation
 * Model deployment using Flask or Streamlit
 * Comparison with other machine learning algorithms
-* Real-world healthcare dataset integration
+* Integration with larger real-world healthcare datasets

 ---